AntuFTW/DK_DATA_ELT/README.md

 # Data modeling for DK analytics

-The goal of the final data model is to allow the model to be connected to a BI tool, like Powder BI, and allow analysts to query data reliably.
+The goal of the final data model is to allow the model to be connected to a BI tool, like Power BI, and allow analysts to query data reliably.
 Questions such as "What book titles are highest-grossing in each store location?" should be able to be answered using the model.
 There is also an immediate need for the model so it should be quick to develop.
 Finally the model should also run efficiently, be scalable and be easy to use.

 ---